Postal address: 127 Boundary Road, Chatham, Kent ME4 6UW.

 Links to other websites

-Our website may contain links to third-party websites, plug-ins and applications.
+Our website may contain links to third-party websites, plug-ins, live chat and applications.
 However, once you have used these links to leave our site, you should note that we do not have any control over third-party websites and are not responsible for their privacy statements.
 Therefore, we cannot be responsible for the protection and privacy of any information which you provide whilst visiting such sites and such sites are not governed by this privacy statement.
 You should exercise caution and look at the privacy statement applicable to the website in question.

 We will only retain your personal data for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
 We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.